jytang2/fellowship-hw5-documentation/README.md

 ## <a name="app-func">Application Functionality</a> [&#8593;](#toc)
 #### Market Prices
 * Tracks prices (ask and bid) of each metal.
-* Charts the change over time of 1 troy oz of each metal.
+* Graphs the change over time of 1 troy oz of each metal.
+* Graph can switch between monthly and daily view by clicking on the toggle button labelled "Month" or "Day".
 * Ask and bid prices are pulled from Quandl PERTH dataset, which updates only monthly.
 Graph prices are pulled from Quandl WSJ dataset.
 * The market prices in the graph and the ask/bid prices on the left of the graph are mismatched because Quandl WSJ data does not give ask/bid price and instead daily 1 troy oz values, while Quandl PERTH data gives ask/bid price but not daily prices.